JEP draft: Code reflection (Incubator)

 Declaring a reflectable lambda expression or method does not implicitly broaden

 the scope of what is reflectable to methods they invoke.
-(In the GPU example we
+(In our GPU example we

 needed to annotate the gray method.)
 Furthermore, declaring a reflectable